Insights EN

 This article reflects the situation as of the date of publication, April 10, 2020

 Among the first to enjoy the virtually global quarantine were the eCommerce enthusiasts.
-The fact that everyone will stay at home for many weeks ahead looked like a generous opportunity for all of the eRetailers.
+The fact that everyone will stay at home for many weeks ahead looked like a generous opportunity for all the eRetailers.

 And this is true for most of the sectors where the internet did not dominate yet in the pre-pandemic period.
 In the data collected by Within we see some things that seemed unlikely to many: